adamjkb/bark/docs/client-extension-api-reference.md

 ## Extend a Prisma Client

-To extend a Prisma Client all you have to is to import Bark and call it with the Bark-compatible models passed into the `modelNames` property.
+To extend a Prisma Client you only have to import Bark and call it with the Bark-compatible models passed into the `modelNames` property.

 ```js
 import { PrismaClient } from '@prisma/client'